n4itik/four-card-feature-section/README.md

 .card-grid {
   grid-template-areas:
     ". two ."
-    "one two three"
+    "one two four"
-    "one four three"
+    "one three four"
-    ". four .";
+    ". three .";
 }
 ```